volkanb/Vampire/README.md

 Vampire
 =======

-Code name vampire is a repo for the dissertation of OVMHE group.
+Code name vampire is a repository for the dissertation of OVMHE group.